crcx/retroforth/doc/RETRO-Book.md

 to solve problems I face.
 On the occasions where I run code sent to me by others, I read it carefully first and then run inside a sandboxed environment if I'm worried about anything in it.

+### On The Use Of Underscores In Word Names

+In brief: don't use underscores in word names.

+There is a good reason for this, and it has to do with how RETRO processes strings.
+By default, underscores in strings are replaced by spaces.
+This is problematic when dealing with words like `var`, `const`, and `d:create` which take word names as strings.

+Consider:

+    :hello_msg 'hello_user ;
+    'test_name var
+    #188 !test_name

+In the first case, the `:` prefix handles the token, so the underscore is not remapped to a space, creating a word name as `hello_msg`.
+But in the second, the `'` prefix remaps the underscore to a space, giving a variable name of `test name`.
+In the third line, the name lookup will fail as `test_name` is not defined, so the store will be done to an incorrect address.

+Because of this, it's best to avoid underscores in names.

+Having covered this, if you do need to use them for some reason, you can replace `d:add-header` with a version that remaps spaces back to underscores before creating the header.
+The following will allow for this.

+    ~~~
+    {{
+      :fields        @Dictionary , (link) , (xt) , (class) ;
+      :invalid-name? dup ASCII:SPACE s:contains-char? ;
+      :rewrite       [ ASCII:SPACE [ $_ ] case ] s:map ;
+      :entry         here &call dip !Dictionary ;
+      [ [ fields invalid-name? &rewrite if s, (name) ] entry ]
+    }}

+    #1793 &d:add-header store
+    &d:add-header n:inc store
+    ~~~

+Additional Note:

+Some version of RETRO have included the above patch.
+The last release that will include this by default is 2020.4 as it is not needed by the majority of users.
+If you want to keep it in your system, you will need to load it yourself or add it to your `package/list.forth` (for Unix users) before building.

 # The Code It Yourself Manifesto